Call Us

 “Eating disorders have thrived in this environment, as the focus on eating and weight control becomes a way of coping.”

-Last year Priory Group saw a 61% increase in the number of enquiries it received about treatment for anorexia nervosa at its private clinics, compared to 2019, and a rise of more than a quarter (26%) in the number of enquiries it received regarding treatment for binge eating disorder.
+Last year, Priory saw a 61% increase in the number of enquiries it received about treatment for anorexia nervosa at its private clinics, compared to 2019, and a rise of more than a quarter (26%) in the number of enquiries it received regarding treatment for BED.

-Dr Richards specialises in adult eating disorders at Priory’s Woking Hospital and Priory’s Lifeworks and has been involved in the development of NHS national guidelines and policy around eating disorders.
+Dr Richards specialises in adult eating disorders at Priory Hospital Woking and Priory Life Works and has been involved in the development of NHS national guidelines and policy around eating disorders.

 She added: “Since the early summer of 2020, I have seen a huge increase in referrals from people with pre-existing disorders who have deteriorated since the pandemic emerged.

-Dr Richards, who treats adults, said: “Inpatient treatment has also been more challenging due to infection control measures; patients have not been able to have leave or visitors, and staff need to wear masks.
-It is difficult, but sometimes in-patient treatment is the best way to provide the level of care that people need.”
+Dr Richards, who treats adults, said: “Inpatient treatment has also been more challenging due to infection control measures; patients haven't been able to have leave or visitors, and staff need to wear masks.
+It's difficult, but sometimes inpatient treatment is the best way to provide the level of care that people need.”

-Dr Richards says: “We all need a degree of certainty and security, and the more things that are uncertain to us or feel unsafe, the more we feel a need to ‘control’.
+Dr Richards says: “We all need a degree of certainty and security, and the more things are uncertain to us or feel unsafe, the more we feel a need to control.
 We do it in different ways.
-Some might be more obsessionally tidy, or ‘helicopter’ around their children, or try to maintain control in relationships or the workplace.
+Some might be more obsessively tidy, or ‘helicopter’ around their children, or try to maintain control in relationships or the workplace.

 She said shopping habits had also changed, with families doing large online shops, and this had an impact.
-“For someone with binge eating disorder this can feel overwhelming and increase the likelihood of binge episodes.”
+“For someone with BED, this can feel overwhelming and increase the likelihood of binge episodes.”

-Dr Richards added: “Binge eating disorder affects adults of both genders.
-Bingeing means eating an objectively excessive amount of food and there is an element of compulsion to it, so you feel like you can’t control yourself.
+Dr Richards added: “BED affects adults of both genders.
+Bingeing means eating an objectively excessive amount of food and there's an element of compulsion to it, so you feel like you can’t control yourself.

-“The other trigger is psychological; people may binge eat to manage difficult emotions or indeed to numb them.
+“The other trigger is psychological: people may binge eat to manage difficult emotions or indeed to numb them.
 When people are planning a binge, it can be a fantastic distraction from other things that are going on.
-It is usually done in secret and there is a huge amount of shame, with people believing that others judge them as greedy and lacking all self-control.
+It's usually done in secret and there's a huge amount of shame, with people believing that others judge them as greedy and lacking all self-control.
 The shame that everyone with an eating disorder feels often prevents them from accessing help.”

-: The longer you leave it the more entrenched the eating disordered way of thinking and behaving becomes and it is harder to make changes and you are less likely to fully recover.
+• The longer you leave it, the more entrenched the eating disordered way of thinking and behaving becomes; it's harder to make changes and you're less likely to fully recover

 Watch videos of Dr Lorna Richards talking about eating disorders